mazenmahmoud00/NTI_DIGITAL_IC_SUMMER_2026/README.md

 A **32-bit RISC-V Single-Cycle Processor** implemented in Verilog HDL as part of the **NTI Digital IC Summer 2026 Training**.

-The project implements a modular single-cycle datapath containing the program counter, instruction memory, register file, ALU, immediate extension unit, control unit, and data memory.
+The project covers the complete **RTL design, functional verification, simulation, and synthesis flow**, starting from the RISC-V instruction set and RTL implementation and progressing to synthesis using **Synopsys Design Compiler (`dc_shell`)**.

-The processor is designed for educational purposes to demonstrate the fundamentals of **RISC-V ISA**, datapath design, control generation, RTL modeling, simulation, and verification.
+The processor is implemented using a modular single-cycle datapath containing the Program Counter, Instruction Memory, Register File, ALU, Immediate Extension Unit, Control Unit, and Data Memory.

 ---